alyaasee/ClimbTracker/replit.md

 - Pagination automatically resets to page 1 when date filters are applied
 - Maintains date grouping within paginated results for better organization

+### Smart Prefilling for Faster Logging (July 21, 2025)
+- Implemented intelligent prefilling for Date and Location when logging subsequent climbs on the same day
+- Automatically detects first climb of the day and prefills gym location for faster follow-up entries
+- Reduces friction for users logging multiple climbs in a single session
+- Maintains today's date while carrying over gym selection for consistent user experience

 ### WCAG 2.2 Compliant Subtle Animations (July 21, 2025)
 - Added 200-300ms scale and fade-in animations for tab switches and page transitions
 - Implemented responsive navigation transitions with subtle scale effects for active states